ServiceStackApps/typescript-redux/README.md

 ### Creating a Redux Store

-Creating a Redux store just requires calling `createStore` from the **redux** module passing in our Apps reducer function and the default state:
+Creating a Redux store is done by calling `createStore` from the **redux** module passing in our Apps reducer function and the default state:

 ```typescript
 import { createStore } from 'redux';